dthomas-hakkoda/schema-yml-generator/readme.md

   - The program expects a csv file with the following columns:
     "Target Table", "Target Table Description", "Target Colum", "Target Column Description", "dbt test"

+  - **Is advised to use the same csv format as the one obtained by downloading a Google sheets file as csv.** Check the example listed below for further details.

   - To specify the path of the file use the following **_required_**  parameter:

         --csv_loc: Location of tha csv file to be processed.
 Wrap the path with "" if it contains any space on it.
 Ex: "a/b/c/.../path with space/"')